romebell/SEI412/html-css/css-bootstrap.md

 ### How to include it

 You can include Bootstrap multiple ways, the easiest to start is a CDN.
-As we continue to use Rails and more robust tooling, we can also use package managers like `npm`.
+As we continue to use React and more robust tooling, we can also use package managers like `npm` to import react and other libraries.
 Our current setup won't support this, but we'll use it in time!

 1. CDN \(content delivery network - someone else hosts the library/framework and you access it via a URL\)
 2. Include the actual CSS and JS files - great for offline development
-3. Package manager \(`npm`, Ruby gem\)
+3. Package manager \(`npm`)

 [BootstrapCDN](https://www.bootstrapcdn.com/) is a great place to start to see what the latest Bootstrap versions are.